jedgroev/SGWebsite/lessons/20180306_Regression_with_R_Emiel/README.md

 # Setup
 ## Lesson files
-First, please download the lesson files [will be available from Tuesday 10:00].
+First, please download the lesson files.

 1. Download the file and unzip it.
-2. Inside the zipped folder, you will find the Rmarkdown notebook (with the ``.Rmd`` extension).
+2. Inside the zipped folder, you will find the Rmarkdown notebook (with the ``.Rmd`` extension), as well as a csv-data file and an html-file (result from processing the rmd notebook)

 # Lesson outline
 ## Time to Complete
 One hour

 ## Schedule
+1) exploring relationships between two variables
+2) correlatoin
+3) the lm() function
+4) interpreting the output for a linear model

 # Additional Resources
 None